Multi-Agent Reinforcement Learning: A Selective Overview of Theories and Algorithms: Background

 \subsection{Single-Agent RL}

 A reinforcement learning agent is modeled to perform sequential decision-making by interacting with the environment.
-The environment is usually formulated as a Markov decision process (MDP), which is formally defined as follows.
+The environment is usually formulated as an infinite-horizon discounted Markov decision process (MDP), henceforth referred to as Markov decision process\footnote{Note that there are several other standard formulations of MDPs, e.g., time-average-reward setting and finite-horizon episodic setting.
+Here, we only present the classical infinite-horizon discounted setting for ease of exposition.}, which is formally defined as follows.

-\begin{definition} A \emph{Markov decision process} is defined by a tuple $(\cS,\cA,\cP,R,\gamma)$, where $\cS$ and $\cA$ denote the state and action spaces, respectively; $\cP:\cS\times\cA\to\Delta(\cS)$ denotes the transition probability from any state $s\in\cS$ to any state $s'\in\cS$ for any given action $a\in\cA$; $R:\cS\times\cA\times\cS\to\RR$ is the reward function that determines the immediate reward received by the agent for a transition from $(s,a)$ to $s'$; $\gamma\in[0,1]$ is the discount factor that trades off the instantaneous and future rewards. \end{definition}
+\begin{definition} A \emph{Markov decision process} is defined by a tuple $(\cS,\cA,\cP,R,\gamma)$, where $\cS$ and $\cA$ denote the state and action spaces, respectively; $\cP:\cS\times\cA\to\Delta(\cS)$ denotes the transition probability from any state $s\in\cS$ to any state $s'\in\cS$ for any given action $a\in\cA$; $R:\cS\times\cA\times\cS\to\RR$ is the reward function that determines the immediate reward received by the agent for a transition from $(s,a)$ to $s'$; $\gamma\in[0,1)$ is the discount factor that trades off the instantaneous and future rewards. \end{definition}